ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 > the promotion of the FLCAC Database Project.
 No compensation will be
 > paid with respect to the use of your Images.

-# Creative Commons Legal Code
+# Appendix C - Creative Commons Legal Code

 **<span class="smallcaps">CC0 1.0 Universal</span>**